 Regardless of whether it’s a new build or renovation or whether you just want to make some minor adjustments, everyone can improve the energy efficiency of their home.
 The Your Home website is a free resource with a large amount of information on residential energy efficiency.
 You can also order the content of the Your Home website in book form.

-If you are designing a new home, the Design For Place 7 Star house design project offers free-to-download energy-efficient house designs showcasing the use of sustainable design principles and construction techniques for a range of climate zones across Australia.
+If you are designing a new home, the Design For Place 7 Star house design project offers free-to-download energy-efficient house designs.
+These ready-to-use house plans showcase sustainable design principles and construction techniques for a range of climate zones across Australia.

 Location has a significant effect on how to best design your home to be energy efficient.
 Australia has diverse climates, from the hot tropical North, to the much cooler, temperate regions of Tasmania.
 Energy efficient design needs to respond to these climatic differences.
 The NatHERS software takes this into account when calculating your energy rating to ensure when comparing across different climate zones, an equitable star rating value is generated.
 See NatHERS climate zones to view a map of the different zones.